CASE STUDY

 • Find a hardware provider so as to offer users a full-on solution that’s ready for usage the moment they get it.

-• Find a Tech Partner or create an in-house development team to build an application with BLE API integration.
+• Find a Tech Partner or create an in-house fitness and workout app development team to build an application with BLE API integration.
 This step doesn’t necessarily have to be done after the first 2.
 You can start the development journey with a Tech Partner by your side.
-Generally, the earlier you partner with a decent developer, the better it is for your project.
+Generally, the earlier you partner with decent iOS and/or Android developers, the better it is for your project.

-• Create an application and carry out the appropriate integration.
+• Create an application and carry out the appropriate BLE integrations.

-Now, let’s take a look at what options there are for you in case you have a custom-built BLE fitness device.
+Now, let’s take a look at what options there are for you in case you have a custom firmware of BLE fitness device.

 Integrating Custom BLE Fitness Devices